Hot Stock on Spotlight: DexCom (DXCM)

-DexCom (DXCM) disclosed a change of -1.35% and its listed share value at $213.42 in the recent trade transaction.
+DexCom (DXCM) traded 291634 shares on hands in most recent trading session and observed an average volume with 971.91K shares.
+The stock acknowledged active focus on shares in the Thursday trading session.
+DXCM disclosed a change of -0.50% and its listed share value at $215.32 in the recent trade transaction.
 This company belong to USA Country and part of Healthcare sector.
-DXCM exchanged 917849 shares on hands in most recent trading session and observed an average volume with 980.40K shares.
-The stock acknowledged active focus on shares in the Friday trading session.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downward from its 20 days moving average with -2.97% and trading from 50 days moving average with 11.76%.
-The stock price is performing along positive drift from its 200 days moving average with 39.13%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

-Currently Relative Strength Index (RSI-14) reading of stock is 55.19.
-RSI reading varies between 0 and 100.
-Speed and change of stock price movement is measured by the RSI momentum oscillator.
-J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
-Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
-30 to 70 are considered a normal reading of a stock.
-General trend, finding deviations and failure swings can be detected by using RSI.

 VOLATILITY ANALYSIS: